Distributed Sparse Linear Regression under Communication Constraints: Background on lasso and debiased lasso

-For our paper to be self contained, we briefly review the lasso and debiased lasso and some of their theoretical properties.
-The lasso \citep{tibshirani1996regression} is perhaps the most popular method to fit high-dimensional sparse linear models.
+For completeness, we here briefly review the lasso and debiased lasso estimators as these are used in our scheme.
+The lasso \citep{tibshirani1996regression} is a popular method to fit high-dimensional sparse linear models.
 Given a regularization parameter $\lambda>0$ and $n$ samples $(X_i, y_i)$, stacked in a design matrix $\vX\in\re^{n\times d}$ and a response vector $Y\in\re^n$, the lasso estimator is given by

-The lasso has two desirable properties.
-First, computationally Eq. (\ref{e:lasso_estimator}) is a convex problem for which there are fast solvers.
-Second, from a theoretical standpoint, it enjoys strong recovery guarantees, assuming the data follows the model (\ref{e:linear_model}) with an exact or approximately sparse $\theta^*$, see for example \citep{candes2005decoding,bunea2007sparsity,van2009conditions,hastie2015statistical}.
+Several recovery guarantees have been derived for the lasso, assuming the data follows the model (\ref{e:linear_model}) with an exact or approximately sparse $\theta^*$, see \citep{candes2005decoding,bunea2007sparsity,van2009conditions,hastie2015statistical}.
 However, the lasso has two major drawbacks: it may output significantly biased estimates and it does not have a simple asymptotic distribution.
-The latter is needed for confidence intervals and hypothesis testing.
-To overcome these limitations, and in particular derive confidence intervals for high-dimensional sparse linear models, several authors developed debiased lasso estimators \citep{zhang2014confidence, van2014asymptotically, javanmard2014hypothesis, javanmard2014confidence, javanmard2018debiasing}.